BitOfUniverse/multiki/README.md

 ## Usage

-1. Describe your asynchronous tasks as objects that respond to call method
+1. Describe your asynchronous tasks as objects that respond to a `call` method:

 ```ruby
 tasks = [